davide-pittet/strava_analytics/README.md

 * matplotlib.pyploy
 * urllib3

+The last one is just a package needed to suppress a harmless warning that comes up when we make API requests.

 ## Strava APIs
 We retrieve our dataset from Strava using their free APIs.
 If you want to access your Strava data through APIs, there is a one-time manual procedure to do before diving into the code.